adalrsjr1/k8s-monitoring/Readme.md

 depends on the placement of the microservices that compose it.
 However, existing tools for μApps, like Kubernetes, provide minimal ability to influence the placement and utilization of a μApp deployment.
-In this paper, we first identify the runtime aspects of microservice execution that impact the placement of microservices in a μApp.
+In this project, we first identify the runtime aspects of microservice execution that impact the placement of microservices in a μApp.
 We then review the challenges of reconfiguring a μApp based on these aspects.
 Our main contribution is an adaptation mechanism, named